Codes and standards in ventilation

 When it comes to property owners who require energy certificates for their buildings, it is natural to ask what will happen if they do not complete the stipulated inspections and assessments within the time limits.
 This and other issues are discussed in the book.

-The book will open in the new window and you can start reading immediately.
+The book will open in a new window, and you can start reading immediately.

 Download the book Simply EPBD